(That’s a real-time screen shot from Celestia, a free space simulator. Highly recommended.)

 Venus is a near-twin to Earth.
 It’s about the same size and for years, was believed to be just a hotter version of our planet.
 (It’s closer to the Sun.)
 But many folks imagined a steamy, tropical planet with rain forests and exotic life — until the Mariner (USA) and Venera (Soviet) missions took a closer look.

 The surface of Venus is way hotter than that — hotter than Mercury, which is even closer to the Sun.
-The reason is a runaway greenhouse effect.
-The thick, poisonous atmosphere traps the solar radiation, keeping the surface temperature above 860 degrees.
+The reason is a runaway greenhouse effect, combined with a thick, poisonous atmosphere with a surface pressure 90 times higher than that of Earth’s.
+It traps the solar radiation, keeping the surface temperature above 860 degrees.

 The planet’s surface is also much smoother than Earth’s.
 Venus has no moon; there was no giant impact to create plate tectonics.
 Venus has a weak magnetic field, because it didn’t “swallow” a spare iron-nickel core.
 Solar radiation is able to attack the top layers of the atmosphere, ripping apart water molecules and causing constant, violent lightning.